odoo/documentation/content/developer/reference/backend/views.rst

     ``default_period`` (optional)
-        only makes sense for a filter with non empty ``date`` attribute. determines which period is activated if the filter is in the default set of filters activated at the view initialization.
+        only makes sense for a filter with non empty ``date`` attribute. determines which periods are activated if the filter is in the default set of filters activated at the view initialization.
 If not provided, 'this_month' is used by default.